MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/user-journey.md

 Charlotte uses the Process Designer to create a new business approval workflow and define approval stages, conditions, and approval steps within each stage that match the business requirements within the Sales department.

-See [Configuring preset approvals](./configuring-preset-approvals.md) for an example of how to configure key elements inside the Process Designer.
+See [Configure preset approvals](./configure-preset-approvals.md) for an example of how to configure key elements inside the Process Designer.

 ### Approval triggers